Anshika1321/Digital-Nurture-4.0-Learning-Program-Solutions/Week 7 - 6375713/React/11. ReactJS-HOL/README.md

 code .
 ```

+---

-### 5. Create Components
+### 5. Create Components in `src/components/`

 * **Counter.js**

-  * Two buttons: "Increment" and "Decrement"
+  * Two buttons: *Increment* and *Decrement*
-  * `Increment` button triggers multiple functions: increment logic and a greeting message
+  * `Increment` button invokes:

-  * Demonstrates use of `this` keyword and method binding
+    * Function to increase count
+    * Function to say hello (demonstrates multiple handlers + method binding)

 * **Welcome.js**

   * A button labeled "Say Welcome"
-  * Calls a function with "welcome" passed as an argument
+  * Calls a function with `"welcome"` passed as an argument

 * **ClickMe.js**

-  * Button triggers an `onClick` event to show "I was clicked"
+  * Button with `onClick` that shows `"I was clicked"` (synthetic event)

 * **CurrencyConvertor.js**

-  * Input for INR and conversion button
+  * Input for INR and a Convert button
-  * Handles click event to convert INR to Euro
+  * Converts value to Euro using a click event

+---

 ### 6. Combine Components in `App.js`

-Render all components in a single page layout.
+Import and render all created components on a single page.

+---

 ### 7. Run the App